The Trio

 The snare drum is a relatively high pitched drum that usually sits right in the drummer's lap.
 Usually, a "snare" sits on the bottom surface of the drum head, giving the drum a buzzy sound.
 Drummers can lift it away from the skin of the drum with a lever, which removes the buzz and give the drum a tighter, "tuned" sound.

 Toms (think "tom-tom") either sit on the floor or are attached to the bass drum to form a kind of arrangement that makes it easy for the drummer to have access to all the instruments.
 They are "tuned" and have distinctive sounds but aren't necessarily tuned to a specific pitch (like a timpani in an orchestra).
-If they are played in sequence, you'll hear a familiar cascade from higher to lower pitches (EXAMPLE).

 A ride cymbal (or two) is suspended about the drums.
 It's a single metal disk that can delicately articulate a steady rhythm (example) or smashed for dramatic emphasis.